Home » Clinical Trials » Amyloidosis

 Multiple myeloma (≥30% plasma cells in a bone marrow biopsy specimen or lytic bone

-Cytotoxic chemotherapy or radiation therapy ≤4 weeks of study entry or following
+Cytotoxic chemo or RT ≤4 weeks of study entry or following baseline evaluation

 Symptomatic cardiac arrhythmias or O2-dependent restrictive cardiomyopathy